rsparapa/bnptools/BART3/inst/HNSCC/readme.txt

 The programs in this folder.

-recode.R: creates dummy variables for dichotomous/categorical variables

-weights.R: calculates weights from PS using different methods

-unadjKM.R: KM estimates for disease-free survival
+bart.R: predicted disease-free survival estimates from BART

-matchKM.R: KM estimates for disease-free survival after PS matching

-adjKM.R: adjusted KM estmates for disease-free survival SE

-ipwKM.R: adjusted KM estimates for disease-free survival using IPW
+bartATE.R: calculate the ATE from BART

-coxPH.R: predicted disease-free survival estimates from a Cox model
+coxph.R: predicted disease-free survival estimates from a Cox model

-diradj.sas: direct adjusted survival curves for nonproportional strata
+km.R: predicted disease-free survival estimates by Kaplan-Meier

 rsf.R: predicted disease-free survival estimates from RSF

-bart.R: predicted disease-free survival estimates from BART

-Other packages required.
+Other packages required: ggplot2 and randomForestSRC

-dbarts
-ggplot2
-MatchIt
-randomForest
-randomForestSRC
-survminer